5 key points on drag-along rights in a SHA

 Implementing a drag-along transaction is likely to require signature of transfer documents.
 However, there may be times when the dragged shareholders are uncooperative or uncontactable.

-The dragging shareholders could head to court to enforce their drag-along rights.
+The base solution is to head to court to enforce the dragging shareholders’ drag-along rights.
 That can take time and involve legal costs.
 It may also introduce uncertainty into the drag-along transaction that results in a lower offer price or an aborted transaction.

-Both provide that if a dragged shareholder fails to deliver the necessary transfer documents, an agent and attorney is appointed with authority to do all things necessary to effect the transfer.
-This authority is given at the time the shareholders agree to become parties to the shareholders’ agreement.
+Both provide that if a dragged shareholder fails to deliver the necessary tranfer documents, an agent and attorney is appointed with authority to do all things necessary to effect the transfer.
+The authority is given at the time the shareholders agree to become parties to the shareholders’ agreement.

 Powers of attorney always look like a technical point and overkill.
-On a drag along mechanism, it may actually have significant practical repercussions.
+On a drag along mechanism, it actually has significant practical repercussions.

 Conclusion